AbdulrahmanGamal/NYTimesPopularArticles/README.md

 I used  MVVM  architectural pattern and navigation components  i followed clean archtecture guideline to make code more testable it have
 1. WebService Layer
 2. Repository Layer ( will manuplate data from online api and local storage later )
-3. View Layer contain viewmodel state based pattern and livedata as a state holder
+3. View Layer contain viewmodel state based pattern and livedata as a state holder also used fragments and navigation components

 ## Technologies used